Exodus: The Archimedes Engine: Reception

 SFFWorld commended the book as a "complex, action-packed adventure," noting Hamilton’s ability to elevate familiar science fiction settings into a highly engaging narrative.
 BookFrenzi's Jordan Maison described the novel as a "compelling space opera," acknowledging the dense prose and "disparate elements of pure world-building", which, while initially daunting, Maison found became immersive as the story unfolded.

 Not all feedback was positive, however.
 The San Francisco Book Review's Kevin Winter criticized the pacing, stating that the story "takes a long time for really anything to happen" and suggested it might appeal more to fans familiar with the associated game universe.

 Library Journal's Andrea Dyba described the novel as a "Lovecraftian science-fiction epic", while New Scientist's Emily H. Wilson used the novel as a clear example of "hard science fiction".

+Game Informer's Matt Miller praises it, offering a "hearty recommendation to fellow sci-fi fans".